-- Study of world cultures is interdisciplinary and encompasses art, music, language, mathematics, science, technology, and literature. - Students are exposed to different languages (Chinese, Navajo, Swahili, Japanese, Mayan) in connection with the cultures they study. - Trips, plays, folktales, music and art bring each culture to life, enabling children to gain a deep and genuine understanding of the cultures they are studying. - Community service project reinforce an awareness of others and their circumstances.
-Projects such as collecting food for the Germantown Avenue Crisis Ministry Food Cupboard, Meals on Wheels, collecting books, toys and clothing for other children, Martin Luther King Jr. Morning of Service, donations to CHOP and planting trees for the Wissahickon Stewardship program demonstrate the value of being an active community member.
+- Study of world cultures is interdisciplinary and encompasses art, music, language, mathematics, science, technology, and literature. - Students are exposed to different languages (Chinese, Navajo, Swahili, Japanese, Mayan) in connection with the cultures they study. - Plays, folktales, music and art bring each culture to life, enabling children to gain a deep and genuine understanding of the cultures they are studying. - Community service projects reinforce an awareness of others and their circumstances. - Internet resources.

-Internet resources.

 Pre-Kindergarten students learn what it means to be in school and part of a larger group.
 They learn how to be a leader and a problem solver.
 They describe how they are important both in the classroom and home communities.
 Boys in Pre-Kindergarten learn to respect and appreciate others and their differences.
 Learning takes place through the use of thematic study with a focus on learning about themselves and each other.
 Learning to ask questions is the foundation for Pre-Kindergarten level research.
 Boys are engaged in both group and independent research projects connected to the thematic units that culminate in a presentation.

 The social studies curriculum explores the following thematic units in Pre-Kindergarten: